Conditioning a Brownian loop-soup cluster on a portion of its boundary: Introduction

 As we have already explained, the conditional law of $\gamma$ from time $T$ up to the time at which it completes the loop that it is tracing at time $T$ is a SLE$_\kappa$ in $\U \setminus K_T$.
 We denote by $\eta$ the image under $f_T$ of this part of $\gamma$, which is a SLE$_\kappa$ in $\U$ from $-i$ to $i$.
 We define $L$ to be the collection of loops in the loop-soup that do touch $\gamma [\sigma(T), T]$.
 We denote by $\tilde \Gamma$ the collection of loops in $\U\setminus K_T$ that are not in $L$.
 We denote by $f_T(L)$ and $f_T(\tilde\Gamma)$ their corresponding images by $f_T$.

-\begin{theorem} Conditionally on $\gamma[0,T]$, $L$ and $\tilde\Gamma$ are independent and they are furthermore independent from $\gamma[0,T]$.
-Furthermore, this conditional law satisfies the following property: \begin {itemize} \item $f_T(\tilde\Gamma)$ is a loop-soup of intensity $c$ in $\U$. \item The trace of the union of loops in $f_T(L)$ satisfies the one-sided chordal restriction (and a stronger restriction property that we call chordal interior restriction) with exponent $\alpha=(6-\kappa)/(2\kappa)$. \end {itemize} \end{theorem}
+\begin{theorem} The sets $f_T(L)$ and $f_T(\tilde\Gamma)$ are independent and they are furthermore independent from $\gamma[0,T]$.
+Moreover, they satisfy the following property: \begin {itemize} \item $f_T(\tilde\Gamma)$ is a loop-soup of intensity $c$ in $\U$. \item The trace of the union of loops in $f_T(L)$ satisfies the one-sided chordal restriction (and a stronger restriction property that we call chordal interior restriction) with exponent $\alpha=(6-\kappa)/(2\kappa)$. \end {itemize} \end{theorem}